Sylinko/Everywhere.Docs/en-US/chat-plugins/index.md

 Everywhere's chat plugins allow language models to call external tools to accomplish more complex tasks.

-Currently, Everywhere only supports built-in plugins.
-We are actively developing and will soon launch an MCP-based integration method, so stay tuned.
+Everywhere supports built-in plugins as well as plugins based on the **MCP (Model Context Protocol)**.

 ## How to Use Built-in Plugins